ConnorV97/Automated_Tank/README.md

 # Automated_Tank

-Arduino Controlled and driven tank with automated target acqusition and firing.
+Arduino controlled tank with automated target acqusition and firing.
 The tank utilizes a sonar sensor to determine the target location, after target has been acquired it sends a signal to the firing board to launch a projectile by triggering a servo to flick the firing mechanism.

 This tank was built with less than $150 and with 300 grams of PLA 3D printing material provided by the University of Tennessee Knoxville.